gatesphere/blog-new/pages/2014/02/12/on-overdoing-it.md

 ---
-date: 12/02/2014
+date: 2014-02-12
-tags: productivity, obsession, exertion, exhauston
+tags: [productivity, obsession, exertion, exhauston]
 title: On Overdoing It

 So, the past few weeks I've been building a computer.